MicroEJ/docs/VEEPortingGuide/uiStaticInit.rst

 This XML file (also called the initialization file) defines:

--  The MicroUI event generators that will exist in the application in relation to Low Level drivers that provide data to these event generators (see :ref:`section_input`).
+-  The MicroUI event generators that will exist in the application in relation to low-level drivers that provide data to these event generators (see :ref:`section_input`).
 -  Whether the application has a display; and if so, it provides its logical name.
 -  Which fonts will be provided to the application.